Esri/jsapi-resources/component-samples/components-oauth/README.md

 📁 **[Click here to download this directory as a ZIP file](https://esri.github.io/jsapi-resources/zips/map-components-ouath-sample-vite.zip)** 📁

-1. Create a registered application in ArcGIS Online or ArcGIS Enterprise and add a valid redirect url by replacing `YOUR_PORTAL_URL` in the `main.js` file.
+1. Create a registered application in ArcGIS Online or ArcGIS Enterprise and add a valid redirect URL that will redirect you back to your hosted application after login.
+For detailed steps, refer to the [Register an OAuth application](https://next.sites.afd.arcgis.com/documentation/security-and-authentication/app-authentication/tutorials/create-oauth-credentials-app-auth/) tutorial.
+2. Update the `main.js` File:
+    - Replace `YOUR_PORTAL_URL` with your actual portal URL to match your OAuth application’s settings.
-2. Copy the Client ID from your registered application and replace the `YOUR_APP_ID` in the `OAuthInfo` object in the `main.js` file.
+    - Copy the Client ID from your registered application and replace the `YOUR_APP_ID` in the `OAuthInfo` object.
+    -  ***Note:*** Ensure that the redirect URL matches the `redirectUri` parameter if used.
 3. Run `npm install` then `npm run dev` to start the app locally.

 ## Additional Resources